Monogramm/docker-nextcloud/README.md

 Custom Docker image for NextCloud.

-Provides a NextCloud with additional plugins for Apps like NextCloud Passwords.
+Provides a NextCloud with additional packages for Apps like NextCloud Passwords.

 > [NextCloud Passwords](https://github.com/marius-wieschollek/passwords)